magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 “That’s just professional attire,” I explained.
 “Here, looking polished is part of the job.
 Men wear suits and ties, women wear dresses, heels, a touch of make-up.
 It’s not about self-expression, it’s about professionalism.
 In fact, our HR departments issue very specific dress codes: what fabrics are acceptable, what colour lipstick, even the height of heels.”

 I paused, remembering.
 “I once wore a shirt that had faded slightly from too many washes — and my boss scolded me for looking careless.
 And I still recall my first interview in Australia: I arrived in a full suit and tie, only to find the interviewer in a short-sleeved shirt.
-The whole hospital office was dressed casually, and I was the only one in a suit.
+The whole office was dressed casually, and I was the only one in a suit.
 You can imagine my embarrassment.”

 They both stared in disbelief.